MrudulaSatya/Data-Compression-Design/README.md

 ## Testing Strategy

-1. Unity is used for unit testing byte_compress function (16 cases) and array_compaction (9 cases) function.
+1. Unity is used for unit testing byte_compress function (16 cases) and array_compaction function (9 cases).
 2. Edge cases such as if the input array is of size 0 or of maximum possible size of 65535 were tested.
 3. Tested both of these functions for different types of inputs such if the values in the array are all 0x00 (min) or 0x7F (max).
 If the repetitive sequences are found in the beggining or middle or end of the array.